salahaldinamera/crypto-exchanges-dashboard-angular/README.md

 - **Responsive Design:** Optimized for both desktop and mobile devices.
 - **Internationalization:** Built-in support for multiple languages using ngx-translate.

+## Current Features

+- **Settings:** Customize the application with various user preferences.

+## Planned Features

+### Dashboard Page
+- Provide an overview of exchange performance, including key metrics like total volume, market trends, and active traders.

+### Trading Page
+- A dedicated interface for executing trades across multiple cryptocurrency exchanges with live data and trading tools.

+### Users Page
+- Manage user accounts and permissions, offering admin controls for adding, editing, and removing users.

 ## Technologies

 - **Angular 18:** A powerful framework for building dynamic web applications.